koka-lang/koka/readme.md

 ## Installing Stack

 On less common platforms (like `arm64`), the default installation method for `stack` (and `ghc`) may fail.
-The following instructions work for Ubuntu Linux on arm64 (tested on a graviton2 AWS instance with Ubuntu 20.04).
+The following instructions work for Linux on arm64 (tested on a graviton2 AWS instance with Ubuntu 20.04).
 First install `ghc`, `cabal`, and `stack` as packages:
 ```
 $ sudo apt update